 On-campus housing offers a variety of residence hall options ranging from the traditional (a shared double or triple room with a shared bathroom down the hall) to suites (multiple rooms sharing a bathroom) and apartments.
 Undergraduate students live in single sex residence halls.
 Coupled with programs directed toward student's personal, spiritual, and moral development, single sex housing fosters an environment of virtuous living consistent with the Catholic intellectual tradition.
-With a variety of residential buildings available, on-campus living can be an enjoyable and rewarding experience during your entire academic career at CUA.
+With a variety of residential buildings available, on-campus living can be an enjoyable and rewarding experience during your entire academic career at Catholic University.

 Who is eligible to live in Upperclass Housing?

 The university policy on housing eligibility is available here.
-Generally, in order to live in on-campus housing, individuals must be CUA degree-seeking students who have full-time status with the university.
+Generally, in order to live in on-campus housing, individuals must be degree-seeking students who have full-time status with the University.
 University standards for full-time status are outlined in the Academic Announcements publications, available at announcements.cua.edu.
 A student whose course load falls below full-time status should petition Housing Services for permission to remain a resident.
 Other exceptions may be granted on a space-available basis.

 Is on-campus housing guaranteed?